Pink Gods

-Pink Gods is a lost 1922 American silent melodrama film produced by Famous Players-Lasky and distributed by Paramount Pictures.
+Pink Gods is a 1922 American silent melodrama film produced by Famous Players–Lasky and distributed by Paramount Pictures.
 It was directed by Penrhyn Stanlaws and starred Bebe Daniels and Adolphe Menjou.
 The source for the film scenario was the short story Pink Gods and Blue Demons by Cynthia Stockley.

 The film was released the same day as Manslaughter in which Pink Gods cast members Raymond Hatton and Guy Oliver also appear.